-Families generally are required to participate in an annual reexamination interview, which must be attended by the head of household, spouse, or cohead.
-If participation in an in-person interview poses a hardship because of a family member's disability, the family should contact the MHA to request a reasonable accommodation.
+Families will receive an email at the email address of record to participate in the annual reexamination process, which must be accessed by the head of household, spouse, or cohead.
+If participation in the annual reexamination process poses a hardship because of a family member's disability, the family should contact the MHA to request a reasonable accommodation.

-Notification of annual reexamination interviews will be sent by first-class mail and will contain the date, time, and location of the interview.
-In addition, it will inform the family of the information and documentation that must be brought to the interview.
+Notification of the start of the annual reexamination process will be sent by email and will contain the due date off the reexamination and link to begin the reexamination process.
+In addition, it will inform the family of the information and documentation that must be submitted to the interview with the completed application.

-If the family is unable to attend a scheduled interview, the family should contact the MHA in advance of the interview to schedule a new appointment.
-In all circumstances, if a family does not attend the scheduled interview the MHA will send a second notification with a new interview appointment time.
+If the family is unable to adhere to the established due date, the family should contact the MHA in advance of the due date to request a new due date.
+In all circumstances, if a family does not complete the application and provide the requested verifications the MHA will send a second notification with a new due date.

-If a family fails to attend two scheduled interviews without MHA approval, the family will be in violation of their lease and may be terminated in accordance with the policies in Chapter 13.
+If a family fails to complete the reexamination process on two separate occasions without MHA approval, the family will be in violation of their lease and may be terminated in accordance with the policies in Chapter 13.

-An advocate, interpreter, or other assistant may assist the family in the interview process.
+An advocate, interpreter, or other assistant may assist the family in the reexamination process.